KMKCODER/junior_cs_notes_zambian_ed/grade_8/Networks and the Internet_g8.md

 ## COMPUTER NETWORKS
-What is a computer network?

 What a computer network?
-Computer network is a link between two or more computers or an interconnection of computers.
-E.g. computer + computer + computer= computer network.
+Computer network is a link between two or more computers or an interconnection of computers for purposes of sharing resources.
+E.g. computer 1 + computer 2 + computer 3= computer network.

+### Computer Network Terminologies
  A computer which is not connected to another computer is called? -A stand-alone computer.
-A central computer that hold data/information and able to feed other computers on a network is called? -A server or Host The computers connected to the server or host are called?
+A central computer that hold data/information and able to feed other computers on a network is called -A server or Host The computers connected to the server or host are called?
 – Terminals or workstations or slaves or clients
 What is an internet?